How Discord underlies the Noise Resilience of Quantum Illumination: Discussion

+In deriving our results, we quantified both the discord between signal and idler, and the performance advantage of quantum illumination via entropic measures.
+There are, of course, many other ways to measure either quantify (e.g. geometric measures of discord, increased success probabilities to measure performance advantage) and one may well be able to obtain similar relations between suitable alternative measures.
+Indeed, considerations of other performance measures for illumination may well motivate new operational measures of discord, much as consideration of phase estimation motivated interferometric power~\cite{girolami2013blind}.

+The techniques featured may also be generalized to related situations, such as encoding and communicating information when applying more general quantum operations in intense entanglement-breaking noise.
+This could lend insight to discord's role in cryptographic variants of illumination ~\cite{Zhang2003,Shapiro2009a,Pirandola2008}.
+Our analysis also have potential to generalize to the continuous variable regime, though the non-commutativity of the resulting codewords may make direct analytical approaches.
+If so though, it will complement concurrent approaches to understand continuous quantum illumination's operational advantage using mutual information~\cite{ragy2014}.

-In general, quantum illumination is one among a broad collection of protocols aimed at determining certain properties of unknown quantum channels.
-There is quantum channel discrimination~\cite{Weedbrook2011}, where a discrete set of channels encodes a multivariate random variable, to be retrieved by optimizing input probes and output detections.
-A simple example is the binary case of quantum loss detection, where one has to determine if a quantum channel is lossy or not.
-Then, there is quantum metrology, where the set of channels is continuous and one typically seeks to measure the unknown parameter $\theta$ of a unitary $e^{i\theta H}$.
-In each of these protocols, numerical links between discord and performance has led the proposals that the former may be a resource for the latter~\cite{Datta08,Modi2011a,Invernizzi2011}.
-Our techniques could formalize these ideas through direct analytical relations, leading to a unified understanding of how the benefits of entanglement survive when entanglement dies.
+More generally, illumination belongs to a broader collection of protocols aimed to determine certain properties of unknown quantum channels, including quantum channel discrimination, quantum loss detection, and quantum metrology.
+In each of these protocols, numerical links between discord and performance have been proposed \cite{Datta08,Modi2011a,Invernizzi2011}.
+A similar approach to understanding how discord's role in preserving information in more general bipartite encodings could further formalize discord's influence in such scenarios, and lead to a unified, information theoretic understanding of how the benefits of entanglement survive when entanglement dies.